 Enrollment is limited to 15 participants including Millersville University students at all levels, transfer students and non-degree seeking students.

-Students must send a $200 non-refundable fee with the application form, which is due on February 1, 2014.
-All checks must be payable to Millersville University and sent directly to the Department of Applied Engineering, Safety & Technology, ATTN: Len S. Litowitz, PO Box 1002, Millersville University, Millersville, PA 17551.
+All checks must be made payable to Millersville University and sent directly to Attn: Dr. Len Litowitz, Department of Applied Engineering, Safety & Technology.
+P.O Box 1002, Millersville University, Millersville, PA 17551.

 Step 2: Complete the application by Febuary 15, 2016 by clicking HERE.

 Submit all documents to the Office of Global Education, Cumberland House (Corner of George St. & Frederick St.).

 Office Hours: Monday – Friday 8:30am – 4:30pm